Biden kicks off Easter egg roll with talk of reelection bid

 President Joe Biden, the host of Monday’s festivities on the South Lawn, said he plans to participate in “at least three or four more Easter egg rolls, maybe five.”

-Biden was alluding to his expected reelection bid but when pressed for news by Al Roker of NBC’s “Today” show, the president gave no ground.
-He repeated what he’s been saying for months.
+Biden was alluding to his expected reelection bid, but when pressed for news by Al Roker of NBC’s “Today” show, he gave no ground.
+The president repeated what he’s been saying for months.

 “I’m planning on running, Al, but we’re not prepared to announce it yet,” Biden told Roker.

-After making an early appearance on the lawn to speak with Roker after the gates opened at 7 a.m., Biden and first lady Jill Biden will also address the crowd from the White House balcony before joining the “egg-citement.”
+After making an early appearance on the lawn to speak with Roker after the gates opened at 7 a.m., Biden and first lady Jill Biden addressed the crowd from the White House balcony before joining the “egg-citement.”
 Some 30,000 people, mostly children, were expected, in nine waves of participants, ending at 7 p.m.

+“Anything’s possible in America,” Biden said in brief remarks welcoming guests to the South Lawn, “if we remember who we are and we do it together.”

+Biden and the first lady then went to the lawn, each one blowing a whistle to kick off egg-rolling competitions.
+Vice President Kamala Harris and her husband, Doug, applauded as another group of children coaxed dyed, hard-boiled eggs to the finish line in a separate area.

 The White House Easter Egg Roll dates to 1878, when President Rutherford B. Hayes opened the White House lawn to children after they were kicked off the grounds of the U.S. Capitol.